jkresner/focusd/fxt/set/ptt/in/d_1807attend.md

     __Criminal Code Act 1995, Section 474.15(2)__
-    > Use carriage service to threaten serious harm between 6:29 pm on 15/03/2018 and 10:00 am on 16/03/2018 at Bondi Junction. did use his email to threaten serious harm. where victim feared for their safety
+    > Use carriage service to threaten serious harm between 6:29 pm on 15/03/2018 and 10:00 am on 16/03/2018 at Bondi Junction. did use his email to threaten serious harm where victim feared for their safety

 2. >>> Law Part Code 70755 T2